• Home

 4. Public Prosecutor

-The most critical questions in the Code of Criminal Procedure for Uttar Pradesh Judiciary Preparation are mentioned below.
+The most critical questions in the Code of Criminal Procedure for UP Judiciary Mains Preparation are below:

 Question 1) Explain the law under the Criminal Procedure Code, 1973, relating to a sentence in case of conviction of several offences at a trial.